Decisions about primary schools for children with disability

 - What happens if there are strangers at or near the school?

 Your child might need adjustments to tasks and activities in some or all areas of the curriculum.
 For example, if your child has an intellectual disability, she might need the curriculum to be modified for literacy and numeracy, but might be fine to go to art classes without any adjustments.
-Or if she has dyslexia, she might need access to text-to-speech technology.
+If your child has dyslexia, she might need access to text-to-speech technology.

 You could ask about changes relevant to your child’s needs.
 For example:

-- How will my child in a wheelchair be included in outdoor physical games?
+- How will my child who uses a wheelchair be included in outdoor physical games?

 - How will my child with limited hand movement be included in table activities?